Umashree

 Umashree (born 10 May 1957) is an Indian actress and politician.
 She appears in Kannada cinema, particularly in character roles and supporting roles.
-She received the National Film Award for Best Actress for her role as Gulabi in the 2008 Kannada film Gulabi Talkies.
+She received the National Film Award for Best Actress for the titular role in the 2008 film Gulabi Talkies.

-In 2013, Umashree became a Member of the Legislative Assembly in Karnataka in the government of Siddaramaiah where she was the minister for women and child development, empowerment of the differently abled and senior citizens, Kannada language and culture.
+In 2013, Umashree became a Member of the Legislative Assembly in Karnataka in the government of Siddaramaiah where she was the minister for women and child development, empowerment of disabled and senior citizens, Kannada language and culture.

 Personal life

 Umashree was born into the Devanga family.
 She has two children, a daughter named Gayathri, who is a dentist, and a son named Vijayakumar, an advocate, she raised them as a single mother.

 Public office

 Umashree participates in positive social activities such as supporting rural and disadvantaged women.
 She performs on stage in rural villages to highlight their needs.
 Her election in 2013 as the member for Terdal constituency (Congress Party) allowed Umashree to continue her work.
 Umashree is Minister for Women and Child Development, Kannada and Culture.